 All ONCC certifications are valid for four years.
 Renewal candidates must have a current, active, unencumbered RN license.
 Three renewal options are available in 2016:

 Option 1: Practice hours + Professional Development (ILNA Points)

 June 15, 2016: Enter to win a lifetime of free renewal and get Early-bird application savings (Save $100 off final deadline fee)

 September 15, 2016: Early-bird application deadline (Save $100 off final deadline fee)

 ILNA - Renewal Process for 2016 and Beyond

-ONCC will use the ILNA method for certification renewal beginning in 2016.
-You will record your points for renewal on your Learning Plan, in a new system called LearningBuilder.
+ONCC uses the ILNA method for certification renewal.
+You will record your points for renewal on your Learning Plan, in a system called LearningBuilder.
 You can log into LearningBuilder using your ONCC/ONS username and password.

 The deadline date to apply for certification renewal and reinstatement in 2015 has passed.
 If your certification expired in 2015, the deadline for Reinstatement was March 31, 2016.